How to Fight Defamation of Character - Nevada

-In which case they are the dollar value of damages suffered due to defamation.
+Dollar value of damages suffered due to defamation.

 It typically includes damages relating to pain and suffering on a person's physical or mental health.
 Nevada pegs the upper limit for non-economic damages at $350,000.Punitive damages reach beyond compensatory claims and are used to punish the defamer to serve as a deterrent.

 Typically, this is how you would start a defamation claim:

 - Confront the defamer who may be a familiar face or a work colleague, and request them to desist from defamatory acts or face legal consequences.
 You can do this through a phone, a mail, or in-person with the company of one who may serve as a later witness

 - Send the defamer a cease and desist letter, which is different than a court order.
 The letter will contain proof of defamation, claims of damages, and warn legal action.
 You can prepare a standard defamation demand letter in minutes with DoNotPay.

 - File a lawsuit against the defamer in a small claims court, for claims below $15,000.
 This may require a lawyer to facilitate if the costs are affordable, the case complex, and the claims significantly large.